 Founded in 2017, THEN is an Educational Center of the Hektoen Institute.
 Our VISION is to make connections between:

-THEN hopes to help bridge the GAP between the explosion of exciting research and the very slow application of this important emerging science to clinical care.
+THEN hopes to help bridge the GAP between the explosion of emerging research and the very slow application of this important science to clinical care.
 We believe that medicine and healthcare can develop a rigorous, system-science-based approach.
 But so far that hasn’t happened.

 – Medical schools, physician residencies and healthcare training still do NOT consider complex neurobiology, system science and the role of trauma in health disparity to be core clinical competencies,